 - Evidence of ties to home country (employment, property, family)

-How to Apply for a Permitted Paid Engagement Visa UK
+How to Apply for a PPE Visa UK

-Apply online via GOV.UK for a Standard Visitor visa, selecting "permitted paid engagement" as your purpose.
-Pay the £127 fee, book a biometric appointment at your nearest Visa Application Centre, submit your documents including the PPE invitation letter, and await a decision—typically within 3 weeks.
+Apply online via gov.uk for a Standard Visitor visa, selecting "permitted paid engagement" as your purpose.
+Pay the £135 fee (from 8 April 2026), book a biometric appointment at your nearest Visa Application Centre, submit your documents including the PPE invitation letter, and await a decision — typically within 3 weeks.
+Visa nationals must obtain the visa before travelling.

-Step 2: Pay the Visa Fee.
-The permitted paid engagement visa costs £127.
-Payment is made online during the application process and is non-refundable, even if your application is refused.
+- Step 2 — Pay the Visa Fee: The PPE visa costs £135 from 8 April 2026 (up from £127).
+Payment is made online and is non-refundable, even if your application is refused.

-The PPE visa costs £127 in 2026 (same as the Standard Visitor visa for 6 months).
-Processing takes approximately 3 weeks.
-Priority service (5 working days) costs an additional £500, and super priority (next working day) costs £1,000, subject to availability.
+The PPE visa costs £135 from 8 April 2026 (up from £127).
+This is the same as the Standard Visitor visa for 6 months.
+Priority service (5 working days) costs an additional £500, and super priority (next working day) costs an additional £1,000, subject to availability.
+Non-visa nationals may need an Electronic Travel Authorisation (£20).

 |---|---|---|

-Non-visa nationals (including citizens of the USA, Canada, Australia, New Zealand, and EU countries) do not need to apply for a PPE visa in advance.
+Non-visa nationals (citizens of the USA, Canada, Australia, New Zealand, EU countries, and other developed economies) do not need to apply for a visa in advance.
 However, they must:

 - Bring Evidence of Expertise: CV, publications, employer letter confirming your professional standing